 How many times you heard a famous piece of classical music and you didn’t dare to pronounce the name of the composer?
 How about the opera you love so much?
 Can you pronounce the name of the genius who wrote it?
 Here is a list of the most famous composers of all time and the correct pronunciation of their names.

 The German composer and pianist, baptised in 1770, December 17, is one of the most important and influential composers of all time.
-He wrote 9 symphonies, various concertos for piano, for violin, piano sonatas, and string quartets.
+He wrote nine symphonies, various concertos for piano, violin and string quartets.
 That’s the reason why you have to pronounce his name correctly.

 Click and listen Ludwig van Beethoven

 How to pronounce Vincenzo Bellini

 The Italian opera composer, born on November 3, in 1801, was one of the most important musicians in Italy and his name is one of the easiest to pronounce.
 He wrote ten operas: the most famous are La sonnambula (The Sleepwalker), I puritani (The Puritans) and Norma.
 The delicious Italian dish, pasta alla norma (a pasta dish from Sicily with fried eggplants and tomato sauce), was named after the famous Sicilian composer.
 The Bellini cocktail as well, invented by Giuseppe Cipriani, founder of the Harry's Bar in Venice, was named after him.